Ketogenic diets can be good or bad for our health.

 Sadly, ketoacidosis has very high mortality rates, and it is the most common cause of death in young people with diabetes (2).

-Put simply, diabetic ketoacidosis is a complication of type 1 diabetes, and it occurs when ketones in the blood become too high (3).
+Put simply, diabetic ketoacidosis is a complication that occurs when ketones in the blood become too high, and it is most common in people who have type 1 diabetes (3).

 What Are Ketones?